 For more information see: www.buildingsmart.com

-Most of the structural, MEP and architectural software’s, and many of the applications involved with building information modeling (BIM).
+IFC is supported in most of the structural MEP and architectural software packages, and in many of the applications involved in building information modeling (BIM).

-Here you can find a list of Software vendors supporting IFC:
+Here you can find a list of software products supporting IFC:

-What kind of information VisualARQ exports through IFC format?
+What kind of information does VisualARQ export to IFC format?

 - Solibri Model Viewer

-Does VisualARQ import IFC format files from other software’s?
+Does VisualARQ import IFC format files from other software packages?